2015 Endowment and Debt Management Forum

 The Waldorf Astoria

 As one of the first 'grand hotels' to combine elegance with luxurious amenities and services, The Waldorf Astoria has been world renowned for over a century.

 For our guests' convenience, they offer luxurious guest rooms and select, spacious suites.
-Cheerful bedrooms, oversized marble bathrooms and original Art Deco motifs give their rooms a delightful residential ambience.
+Cheerful bedrooms, over sized marble bathrooms and original Art Deco motifs give their rooms a delightful residential ambiance.

 The Waldorf stands as a unique dining destination, with four distinctive restaurants, three lounges, and of course, 24-hour room service.
 Superior hotel amenities and services include booking privileges at the incomparable Guerlain Spa at the Waldorf Astoria.